 The Fender Blues Junior III is a delightfully portable, hard rockin' 12-watt tube amp - ideal for tone loving guitarists who need a grab-and-go amp for stage and studio, or simply want a premium practice amp for home.
-Many guitarists will have already played a Blues Junior amp before, and the III model is an excellent update to a much-loved classic.
+The Blues Junior III makes for a great first tube amp, though many guitarists will have already played a Blues Junior amp before, and the III model is an excellent update to a much-loved classic.
 The sound is warm and full, the overdrive is pure tube drive and the controls are incredibly simple - so you can focus on playing, just as it should be.

 The full mid-tones from the EL84 output tubes, fused with 12AX7 preamp tube gain is what makes this amp so warm.
 There is real spring reverb to smooth your tone and add a classic sustain to the sound.
 There is also a footswitchable FAT boost for thickening your sound when the need arises, and an extension speaker output for getting the biggest sound possible.